PoisotLab/website/content/opportunities/_index.md

 - the applicant must not submit information related to grades, awards, prizes, etc, at this point in the process, nor mention altmetrics or impact factor

-The application document must be sent by email to `timothee.poisot@umontreal.ca`, with the subject line “AI/ML QCBS post-doc”
-- the applications will be reviewed in real-time, and the selected candidates will be invited for a remote interview, for a discussion with Timothée Poisot (UdeM), Pierre-Luc Chagnon (UdeM/QCBS rep.), and Andy Gonzalez (QCBS director / GEO BON co-chair elect).
+The application document must be sent by email to `timothee.poisot@umontreal.ca`, with the subject line “AI/ML QCBS post-doc”; applications will be reviewed in real-time, and the selected candidates will be invited for a remote interview, for a discussion with Timothée Poisot (UdeM), Pierre-Luc Chagnon (UdeM/QCBS rep.), and Andy Gonzalez (QCBS director / GEO BON co-chair elect).